banetwork/Hash-Them-All/README.md

 # How To
 1. Open your favourite text editor.
 2. Copy across the following to your text editor.
-   - Security note.
-Always read the script before executing the code.
-If in doubt, don't run it.

 ~~~
 $filePath = $args[0]